← Learn

 Curious what you're actually saying?

-SnoreCam captures short video clips (with audio) when it detects sleep talk, snoring, or movement — on-device only, never uploaded.
+SnoreCam captures short video clips (with audio) when it detects sleep talk, snoring, or coughing — on-device only, never uploaded.
 You can wake up to a 30-second clip of what you mumbled at 3 AM.
 Most of it is genuinely funny.

 Learn about SnoreCam →